jsanc525/HDP-Builds/notes/HDP_BUILD_BY_ORDER-hdp-3.1.4.0-315.md

     - replace line 115: https://archive.apache.org/dist/spark/spark-2.2.0/spark-2.2.0-bin-hadoop2.7.tgz
 - The following need to be present in the build environment:
     - R==3.x
+    - openjdk-7-jdk (or Oracle Java7 jdk) (I used sdkman to install java 8.0.392.fx-zulu)
+    - python-dev
     - for pip2:
         - pytest
         - cloudpickle==0.2.1